-Before travelling:

-- Check the schedule and make your plan accordingly - Read the Athlete Guide - Check your data in your ACTIVE Profile (make sure your registration is confirmed and age group, country and additional information are correct - if not send an email to hamburg@ironman.com)

-Travel to Hamburg

-Thursday, Friday or Saturday

-Before going to registration:

-- Take your ID - Prepare your QR code (you can find the QR code in the race week or confirmation er - Annual license (if you don't have an annual license and you didn't purchase the one day license online, 30€ needs to be paid on site)

-Pass the license control and go to one of our desks to collect your racepack

-Our staff will give you:

-- Bib number

-- □ Wristband

-- Stickers (more intructions on the sticker sheet backside)

-- □ Swimcap

-- Backpack

-- Blue, red and white bags

-(2 Personal Needs Bags for special nutrition or other special requirements are available at the bike check-in)

-Friday

-Attend the race briefing!

-Saturday

-Prepare everything for the bike check-in:

-- Put the stickers on your bike, helmet and bags (read the instructions on the backside of the sticker sheet) - Prepare the blue bag with your bike clothes - Prepare the red bag with your run clothes - Fill out the information on the back of your bib (medical data, emergency contacts, etc.) - Check your bike
+Before travelling: ☐ Check the schedule and make your plan accordingly. ☐ Read the Athlete Guide. ☐ Check your data in your ACTIVE Profile (make sure your registration is confirmed and age group, country and additional information are correct - if not send an email to Travel to Erkner Friday or Saturday Before going to registration: ☐ Take your ID ☐ Prepare your QR code (you can find the QR code in the race week or confirmation email) Annual license (if you don't have an annual license and you didn't purchase the one-day license online, you can purchase it on site) Pass the license control and go to one of our desks to collect your race pack Our staff will give you: ☐ Bib number ☐ Wristband ☐ Stickers (more instructions on the sticker sheet backside) ☐ Swim cap Go to the IRONMAN shop to collect: on your estimated swim time) ☐ Athlete backpack with blue, red and white transition bags ☐ Athlete Shirt Saturday Attend the race briefing!
+Saturday Prepare everything for the Bike Check-In: Put the stickers on your bike, helmet and bags (read the instructions on the backside of the sticker sheet) ☐ Prepare the blue bag with your bike clothes ☐ Prepare the red bag with your run clothes ☐ Fill out the information on the back of your bib (medical data, emergency contacts, etc.) Check your bike

-At the entrance, the referees will check:

-- □ Your helmet with the sticker (put your helmet on) - □ The bike with the sticker (under the seat) - □ If you have your blue and red bag (with clothes in)

-Afterwards:

-- □ Leave your bike in your rack number (Place is marked with your bib number; Please don't leave your GPS device on the bike or other valuable objects) - □ Leave your blue and red bags in your hanger (place is marked with your bib number; Blue bag with the helmet inside) - At the transition exit you will receive your timing chip and Personal Needs Bags on request
+At the entrance, the referees will check: Your helmet with the sticker (put your helmet on) The bike with the sticker (under the seat) If you have your blue and red bag (with clothes in) Afterwards: ☐ Leave your bike in your rack number (Place is marked with your bib number; Please don't leave your GPS device on the bike or other valuable objects) ☐ Leave your blue and red bags in your hanger (place is marked with your bib number; Blue bag with the helmet inside)

-Sleep well

-Sunday: It's your Race Day!

-Before leaving, don't forget your:

-- Timing chip (put it on your left ankle)

-- □ White bag (with clothes for after race)

-- Personal Needs Bags (optional)

-- Wetsuit

-Before your swim start:

-- Go to transition to check your bike, fill your bottles... (optional) - Leave your Special Needs Bags until 6:15h at the infopoint near transition area (optional) - Put your street clothes in your white bag and drop it in the white bag area (Trucks opposite the infopoint) - Put your wetsuit on starting box (boxes are based on estimated swim time)

-Go to the swim start area and select your
+Sleep well Sunday: It's your Race Day!
+Before leaving, don't forget your: ☐ Timing chip (put it on your left ankle) ■ White bag (with clothes for after the race) ■ Wetsuit Before your swim start: ☐ Go to transition to check your bike, fill your bottles, put your wetsuit on... (optional) ☐ Put your street clothes and post-race necessities in your white bag and drop it Put on your wetsuit Go to the swim start area and choose your start box (based